gdha/upgrade-ux/opt/upgrade-ux/doc/user-guide/02-getting-started.md

 ## Clone the sources via GitHub

-The latest sources are available at https://github.com/gdha/upgrade-ux[GitHub] and to clone the sources on your local Unix you could use
+The latest sources are available at [GitHub Upgrade-UX project](https://github.com/gdha/upgrade-ux) and to clone the sources on your local Unix you could use

     git clone git@github.com:gdha/upgrade-ux.git